-It can be shown that regions ${\cal W}$ take the form $[a,\ b]^{2^k}$ for $2^k$ main-effects model if the range of each of the regression coefficients is an interval symmetric about 0.
-For example, for a $2^4$ main-effects model, if all the regression coefficients range between $[-3,3]$, then ${\cal W} =[3.06\times 10^{-7},\ 0.25]^{16}$ for logit link, or $[8.33\times 10^{-49}, 0.637]^{16}$ for probit link.
+It can be shown that the region ${\cal W}$ takes the form of $[a,\ b]^{2^k}$ for $2^k$ main-effects model if the range of each of the regression coefficients is an interval symmetric about 0.
+For example, for a $2^4$ main-effects model, if all the regression coefficients range between $[-3,3]$, then ${\cal W} =[3.06\times 10^{-7},\ 0.25]^{16}$ for logit link, and $[8.33\times 10^{-49}, 0.637]^{16}$ for probit link.
 This is the rationale for the choice of the range of $w_i$'s in Theorem~\ref{drobusttheorem} below.
-A design which minimizes the maximum relative loss of efficiency will be called {\it most robust}. {Note that this criterion is known as ``maximin efficiency'' in the literature - see, for example, Dette (1997).
-For unbounded $\beta_i$'s with a prior distribution, one may use $.99$ or $.95$ quantile instead of the maximum relative loss to measure the robustness.}
+A design which minimizes the maximum loss of efficiency will be called {\it most robust}. {Note that this criterion is also known as ``maximin efficiency'' in the literature (see, for example, Dette (1997)).
+For unbounded $\beta_i$'s with a prior distribution, one may use $.99$ or $.95$ quantile instead of the maximum loss to measure the robustness.}